The best royal tiaras: Meghan Markle, Princess Diana and Kate Middleton's bridal jewels and their history

 Last year Meghan Markle’s wedding sparked a bridal tiara trend.
 After the ceremony, Debenhams reported that searches on their site for “bridal tiara” climbed by 117%, as people sought a bit of (affordable) headgear for their own big day.

-Here's some of the most breathtaking tiaras worn by royal women.
+Here's some of the most breathtaking tiaras worn by royal women, as well as Kiehna’s thoughts on what tiara Princess Beatrice might wear.
 If we had one of these we wouldn't take it off - even in the bath.

 Meghan Markle's Wedding Tiara: The Queen Mary Diamond Bandeau Tiara